1. Graduate CV Examples, Templates & How to Write in 2025

 • 11 A* GCSE grades including Mathematics and English

-3. Stud your graduate CV with desirable skills
+3. Fill your graduate CV with desirable skills

-The graduate CV we are building is in a hybrid format, meaning we are going to prioritise these skills over listing work experience.
-(Unless you have something super-relevant and super-impressive, as we already mentioned.)
+The graduate CV we are building is in a hybrid format, meaning we will prioritise these skills over listing work experience.
+They will work perfectly unless you have something super-relevant and impressive, as already mentioned.

-So, how do you know which skills put on your CV?
-That’s easy.
-Just scour the job ad for them, and try to put yourself in the employer’s shoes and determine which ones are the most important to them.
-Describe how they make you relevant for the role.
-Here’s an example:
+So, how do you know which skills to put on your CV?
+Just scour the job ad and try to put yourself in the employer’s shoes and determine which ones are the most important to them.

 Relevant Skills